espressif/vscode-esp-idf-extension/docs_espressif/en/additionalfeatures/unit-testing.rst

 When the user click on the Testing Tab in the `Visual Studio Code Activity bar <https://code.visualstudio.com/docs/getstarted/userinterface>`_, the extension will try to find all test files and test cases and save the list of test components to add later in step 3.

 .. note::
-  User needs to install ESP-IDF PyTest python requirements by selecting menu **View**, **Command Palette** and type **ESP-IDF Unit Test: Install ESP-IDF PyTest requirements**.
+  User needs to install ESP-IDF PyTest python requirements by selecting menu **View** > **Command Palette** and type **ESP-IDF Unit Test: Install ESP-IDF PyTest requirements**.
 Select the command and see the pytest package installation output.

 When it press the run button on a test, it will configure the current project before the tests as follows: